signet-marigold/anhack.xyz/content/posts/2402/self-immolation.md

 ## According to Palestinian health officials

 Israeli forces launched a military campaign against the Palestinian Islamist group that rules Gaza, destroying much of the coastal enclave, with nearly 30,000 people confirmed killed.

+As of mid-January, 1.9 million civilians in Gaza have been displaced amid Israel's military operations, according to the UN, accounting for 85% of its population.